-Below you will find a series of Frequently Asked Questions that have arisen at our various community forums.
-We have attempted to provide detailed answers to questions raised, both to ensure that accurate information is being disseminated, as well as to assure our community that we are listening and incorporating their feedback.
+Below you will find a series of Frequently Asked Questions from our community forums in an attempt to assure our community that we are listening and incorporating their feedback.

 Frequently Asked Questions

 Vision 2020 in Action – Health Care Now and in the Future

 Nearly two years ago, we kicked off a few initiatives that focus on care coordination and partnering with other community health providers.
 The goal is/was to provide the best patient care in settings that are appropriate.
 We’re already seeing some amazing results and are confident that they can be implemented on a larger scale in the future.
 Please read on to learn more about our progress toward transforming health care in northeastern Maryland.

 The Comprehensive CARE Center at UM Upper Chesapeake Medical Center (UM UCMC) is already changing the way we care for individuals who frequently visit our hospitals and emergency rooms.
 It helps connect them with their primary care physician (or helps them find one) and, if needed, locates additional medical specialists as well as community resources for transportation, home health services, and insurance assistance.
 The CARE team makes sure the individual understands his/her medications, how to take them and who to call with questions so treatment can be managed on an ongoing basis.
 When we are able to help individuals maintain or achieve better health, it ultimately results in better care for both them and our community.